 What do the results tell us?

-You can determine whether the results are within the normal range by using the package insert or the color chart on the package.
+You can see whether the results are within the normal range by looking at the package insert or the color chart on the package.
 The pH value, for example, can be used to find out whether there is an increased risk of developing urinary stones.
 This is the case if the pH is too acidic (if the value is below 5).
-A pH value over 7 may be a sign of a bacterial urinary tract .
-Tests measuring other things can help detect other problems:
+A pH value over 7 may be a sign of a bacterial urinary tract infection like cystitis.
+Tests measuring other things can help to detect other problems:

-High protein levels may be a sign of nephritis (a kidney ).
+High protein levels may be a sign of nephritis (a kidney inflammation).

 Ketones and sugar in urine are signs of high blood sugar.

-Leukocytes or nitrite may be a sign of a bacterial .
+Leukocytes or nitrite may be a sign of a bacterial infection.

-If the test results are abnormal, you need to see a doctor.
+If the test results are abnormal, you should see a doctor.
 As with all tests, the results of rapid urine tests are not always reliable.
 For this reason, it might be a good idea to have a more detailed test done in a lab.